The Relational Lab –

 It is the therapist’s presence and capacity to use our own experiences in the service of bringing consciousness to our clients’ experiences - in ways they don’t yet fully understand.
 It is often why they have come to therapy!

-If we just “do and say things and stay unrelentingly validating” without “using our own experience of the client in front of us” we are not fully present to the relationship with our client.
+If we just “do and say supportive things" or stay "unrelentingly validating” without using our own experience of the client in front of us we are not fully present to the relationship with our client.

 → Track what is happening beneath the content of a session